 d) withdraw from the purchase contract.

-e) complies with the requirements of legal regulations.
+e) meets the requirements of legal regulations.

 7.2.
-If this is not the case referred to in paragraph 7.1.
-GTC or another case where it is not possible to withdraw from the purchase contract, the buyer – consumer in accordance with the provisions of § 1829 of the Civil Code has the right to withdraw from the purchase contract, within fourteen (14) days from receipt of goods.
-In one contract, several types of goods or delivery of several parts are delivered, the period for withdrawal from the contract runs from the date of receipt of the last delivery of goods.
+If this is not the case mentioned in paragraph 7.1.
+General Terms and Conditions or other cases where it is not possible to withdraw from the purchase contract, the buyer – consumer has the right to withdraw from the purchase contract in accordance with § 1829 of the Civil Code within fourteen (14) days from the day of receipt of the goods, and if on the basis of If several types of goods or several parts are delivered under one contract, the period for withdrawal from the contract runs from the date of acceptance of the last delivery of goods.
 Withdrawal from the purchase contract must be sent to the seller within fourteen (14) days from the date of receipt of the goods, to the address of the seller’s registered office.

 7.5.
-Until the goods are taken over by the buyer – consumer, the seller is entitled to withdraw from the purchase contract at any time.
-In such a case, the seller will return the purchase price to the buyer-consumer without undue delay, in cash to the account specified by the buyer-consumer.
+The seller is entitled to withdraw from the purchase contract at any time until the goods are taken over by the buyer – consumer.
+In such a case, the seller will return the purchase price to the buyer-consumer without undue delay, without cash to the account specified by the buyer-consumer.